kuodrek/kuodrek/README.md

 Some of the accomplishments that I'm proud of:

 - Developed an aircraft optimizer based on genetic algorithms to maximize MTOW (max. take-off weight) in a competition environment
- -  Developed a low-res-high-performance CFD Software - [lltdrek](https://github.com/kuodrek/lltdrek), go see it!
+ -  Developed a low-res-high-performance CFD Software - [lltdrek](https://github.com/kuodrek/lltdrek)
- - Developed a [non-linear 6DOF flight simulator](https://github.com/kuodrek/albatrozflightdynamics) to check the flying qualities of aircrafts;
+ - Developed a [non-linear 6DOF flight simulator](https://github.com/kuodrek/albatrozflightdynamics) to check the flying qualities of an aicraft;

 ### What I'm currently learning 📚